-The Language Other than English offered is Japanese, which is taught intensively to Years 6 and 7, and on a cultural basis to Years 4 and 5.
+The Language Other than English offered is Japanese, which is taught intensively to Years 6 and 7, and on a cultural basis in years PREP to Year 5.

-Specialist lessons are provided in areas of Physical Education, Music and Japanese.
+Specialist lessons are provided in areas of Physical Education and Music.

 Extra curricula activities